probmods/webppl/docs/inference/index.rst

    });

 This example has no inference options specified.
-By default, ``Infer`` will perform inference using one of the method among enumeration, rejection sampling, SMC and MCMC.
+By default, ``Infer`` will perform inference using one of the methods among enumeration, rejection sampling, SMC and MCMC.
 The method to use is chosen by a decision tree based on the characteristics of the given model, such as whether it is enumerable in a timely manner, whether there are interleaving